Historic biodiversity deal approved at COP15 summit in Canada | Science-Environment

 - Canada

-After four years of fraught negotiations, nearly 200 countries, including India, approved a historic ''Paris-style'' deal to protect and reverse damage to global biodiversity following an intense final session of negotiations at the UN COP15 summit early on Monday.
+After four years of fractious talks, nearly 200 countries, including India, approved a historic Paris-style deal on Monday to protect and reverse dangerous loss to global biodiversity following an intense final session of negotiations at the UN COP15 summit here in Canada.

-Amid loud applause from assembled delegates, the president of the COP15 biodiversity summit, Chinese Environment Minister Huang Runqiu, declared the Kunming-Montreal Agreement adopted.
+Amid loud applause from assembled delegates, the president of the COP15 biodiversity summit, which started on December 7, Chinese Environment Minister Huang Runqiu, declared the Kunming-Montreal Agreement adopted.

-The chair overruled Congo which had refused to back the text and demanded greater funding for developing countries as part of the accord.
+The chair maneuvered to ignore Congo's last-minute move which had refused to back the text and demanded greater funding for developing countries as part of the accord.

 The deal commits to progressively increase the level of financial resources from all sources by 2030, mobilising at least USD 200 billion per year.
 This represents roughly a doubling from a 2020 baseline.